spiral/docs/templater/expert.md

 </block:content>
 ```

-In following situation we one little problem, we are not allowed to add more input attributes without specifically listing them in our element, for example if we wish to add inline style for our input - we have to previously modify our widget.
+In following situation we have a tiny problem.
+We aren't allowed to add any more input attributes without specifically listing them in our element.
+For example, if we wish to add an inline style for our input - we have to previously modify our widget.
 This problem can be solved using attribute exporters:

 ```html
 <div class="form-input">